 It is believed that this city is cursed by a monk.
 This was about 900 years ago, while the Paramaras ruled here.
 Then a perfect saint encamped in this city.
 After staying for a few days, when the saints set out on a pilgrimage, they left their companions with the help of the local people to give them food and water and to protect them.

-After the saint left, all his disciples fell ill and none other than a potter assisted him.
+After the saint left, all his disciples fell ill and none other than one potter assisted him.
 After many days when the saints returned to that city again, they saw that all my disciples are suffering from hunger and they are in a very sick state.
 The saint got very angry after seeing all this.

 The saint said that in a place where there is no compassion for the sadhus, then what will be the compassion for others?
 Man kind should not live in such a place.
 He took water out of his kamandala in anger and took it in his hand and said that whatever is there, as soon as evening it will become stone.
 He cursed the entire townspeople to become stones.

 Then he called the potter who had served his disciples and said that you leave this city before dusk and do not look back while leaving.
 In the evening, the potter left the city and started walking, but curiously she looked back, and after walking away, she too became a stone.
 Due to this curse, the entire village is made of stone today.
-The work he was doing immediately became of stone.

 Due to this curse, panic spread among the people of the nearby village, due to which, even today, there is a belief among the people that whoever steps or stops in the evening in this city will also become stone.